DETAILED ACTION

 Regarding claim 26, Shelton in view of Larkin teaches The surgical system according to claim 19,

-Further, Larkin teaches the device wherein the first control is configured to reduce turbidity (fig. 11, element 1109, [0066], in step 1109 under determination that an end effector is not visible due to obstruction by cauterization smoke or blood, display of a synthetic tool may be superimposed in the display in step 1110).
+Further, Larkin teaches the device wherein the first control is configured to cope with turbidity (fig. 11, element 1109, [0066], in step 1109 under determination that an end effector is not visible due to obstruction by cauterization smoke or blood, display of a synthetic tool may be superimposed in the display in step 1110).

 Regarding claim 28, Shelton in view of Larkin teaches The surgical system according to claim 19,